 If you do not see MS Word as an option, see Allow Output Format Change for Salesforce CPQ.

 - Click Save.
 The document record appears.
-Click the title in the Quote Item to return to the Quote.

 - Click Send for Negotiation.